dimovelev/metrics-sampler/README.md

 * The graphite writer currently disconnects on each sampling but could be improved to keep the connection (or even better let that be configurable)
 * XStream is used to load the XML configuration.
 The XML is mapped to *XBean instances which are basically POJOs with the some added abilities like validating their data and converting themselves to the configuration format independent *Config POJOs.
 The *Config POJOs are value objects used by the rest of the system (e.g. samplers, readers, writers, selectors).
 * The core implementation took about 2 days.
 In that light it might be more understandable why there are no unit tests.
 I intend however to write some in the future.
-* mod_qos uses an URLConnection to fetch the data.
-Currently we also have a trivial implementation of basic authentication.
-It would be nice to switch to httpcomponents so that we get all the nice stuff out-of-the-box (also a better API) - maybe even persistent connections.

 Compatibility
 =============